Route Grade Votings

 Total votes cast 28

-16m.
-A great route with a devious but logical line - like a tough Kelly's Overhang, though this one is harder for the short!
+A great route with a devious but logical line.
+Easier (E1 5b?) for the tall.
 Climb the blunt arete on side-pulls to a small ledge below the steep slab.
 Make an awkward traverse out right to the arete then reach the horizontal break above with difficulty before traversing back left to the short finishing crack.
-The finishing crack can be reached more directly from the start at E3 6a.
-Photo page 121.

 This route is bloody hard if you are short..the traverse at the start and also the step up the arete.